 - Never be pressured or rushed into a “once-in-a-lifetime” opportunity.
 Take time to do your homework.

 - Beware of Internet solicitations with “can’t miss” investment opportunities.

 The foregoing information is being provided by The White Law Group.
-The White Law Group, LLC is a national securities fraud, securities arbitration, investor protection, and securities regulation/compliance law firm with offices in Chicago, Illinois and Franklin, Tennessee.
-For more information on the firm and it’s representation of investors, visit https://whitesecuritieslaw.com.
+The White Law Group, LLC is a national securities fraud, securities arbitration, investor protection, and securities regulation/compliance law firm with offices in Chicago, Illinois and Seattle, Washington.
+We represent investors across the country in claims against their brokerage firms.
+For more information on the firm and its representation of investors, visit https://whitesecuritieslaw.com.

 If you are concerned about affinity fraud, the securities attorneys at The White Law Group may be able to help.
 Please call the firm at 1-888-637-5510 for a free consultation.